What does it mean that Summit Student Conferences are cashless operations?

 Summit accepts students between the ages of 16 and 25.
 Sometimes we are able to make exceptions for 15-year-olds, but any young student will need to complete an age exception application, please call for more information.
-We accept very few 15-year-olds per session, as Summit was designed to be a college preparatory program.
 We are not able to make exceptions for students older than 25 at this time but offer other worldview programs, explore them here.
 We encourage younger students to check out Summit’s curriculum for middle school.
 Find out more here.

 What are the topics covered during the lectures at Summit?

 Summit aims every summer to include new and relevant topics impacting the Christian faith.
 Some major topics around Summit are worldview, apologetics, and leadership.
 Other staples of the Summit track include abortion, gender issues, biotechnology, media, religious freedom, politics, economics, and intelligent design.

 What does a normal day look like for a Summit student?

 Students start the day with a hot breakfast, followed by morning lectures.
 After lunch, there will be an afternoon class, and options for free time and activities depending on the day.
 After dinner, there is an open forum with visiting faculty, followed by worship, evening lectures, and small group time.
 Each day is packed, and our students say the two weeks fly by!

 What should I wear during my time at Summit?

 Classroom attire is casual, most students wear shorts or pants and a t-shirt.
 Sometimes the classroom may be rather cool so pack a few long sleeve shirts or hoodies.
 Keep in mind, pajamas are not acceptable classroom attire.
 Most afternoons offer outdoor activities at each location.
 Students are encouraged to bring athletic wear.
 Each session ends with a formal graduation event.
 Guys typically wear a dress shirt and slacks (ties and jacket are optional) and girls usually wear dresses.